lvgl/lvgl/docs/others/msg.rst

        ...do something...
    }

-From :c:struct:`lv_msg_t` the followings can be used to get some data:
+From :c:struct:`lv_msg_t` the following can be used to get some data:

 - :c:expr:`lv_msg_get_id(m)`
 - :c:expr:`lv_msg_get_payload(m)`